NimaMajidi1997/devportfolio/Ansible/Ansible4Windows/README.md

 In this tutorial, we learn how to connect an Ubuntu-WS to a Windows machine.

-First, install this in Ubuntu-WS:
+First, install these in Ubuntu-WS:

 ```bash
 sudo apt update